 If you want to go ahead with an exchange, you do need to get permission from us in writing, but we will not refuse permission without giving our reasons.

-Sometimes we will ask you to carry out work to the property before we will allow a mutual exchange to take place.
-We will normally not allow a mutual exchange to take place if you owe us money.
+Sometimes we will ask you to carry out work to your home before we'll allow a mutual exchange to take place.
+We normally won't allow a mutual exchange to take place if you owe us money.

 Can I exchange with someone in another part of the country?